-Articles engaging the scope of the journal tend to follow a traditional format for academic pieces, albeit much more concise and accessible to a public audience.
-Thus, unclear jargon should typically be avoided unless absolutely necessary (and should be made explicit in those instances), and writing should remain coherent and intelligible.
-Tone leaning more towards “conversational” than “conventional” is acceptable in most instances.
-Embedded hyperlinks to relevant, reputable, and reliable online sources are welcomed and encouraged.
-In instances where source material might necessitate formal citations, endnotes should be used and formatted in accordance with the latest edition of the Chicago Manual of Style.
-Please do not include bibliographic reference lists with your submissions; they will be omitted upon publication.
-Articles should be between 1500-3000 words in length, but exceptions can be made; pieces falling outside of this range on either end should be queried before submitting.
-Supporting artwork or photography, though not required, is preferred and encouraged; authors must possess either the rights to any accompanying images they submit or have permission to use them.
+Articles engaging the scope of the journal tend to follow a traditional format for academic pieces, but much more concise and accessible to a public audience.
+A “conversational” tone is preferred in most instances.
+These should be 1500-3000 words in length, but exceptions can be made – just clear it with us first.
+Supporting artwork or photography, though not required, is also preferred and encouraged; you must have either the rights to any accompanying images or the permission to use them.

-Photography might capture a unique manifestation of the relationship between religion and popular culture, or a scene that uniquely captures some of the same elements mentioned in regard to poetry above.
-Photographs should be titled or labeled; a brief descriptive passage is optional, and likely depends on the nature of the piece.
+Photography might capture a unique manifestation of something meaningful in the world, or a scene that critically engages meaning-making processes.
+Photographs should also be titled or labeled; a brief descriptive passage is optional, and likely depends on the nature of the piece.

-You will be contacted within 48 hours to indicate confirmation of receipt of your submission; if you have not heard from us within 48 hours, please send another message as a “General Inquiry” using the same form above.
+You will be contacted within a few days to indicate we’ve received your submission; if you haven’t heard from us after a week, please send another message.
 All items will go through an initial screening by the editorial team to determine suitability for publication and adherence to the journal’s scope.
-Reviews for articles and essays usually take about 3-4 weeks.
-In most cases, reviews for submissions of poetry and artwork/photography take much less time, and interviews are subject to their own unique time constraints.
+Full consideration and review is usually completed in about two weeks.
+If you haven’t heard from us after that, please check in.
 You will be contacted with a decision after the review period.